OUR HISTORY

 The Woman of the Year lunch offers the ladies a special day in a beautiful location as a thank-you for their contribution to Cumbrian life and honours their successful achievements.

-Charity Of The Year:
+Charities Of The Year: